MIL-STD-2525 renderer

 MIL-STD-2525 renderer settings

-The rest of the options are pretty standard: symbol opacity, symbol size, and display units to use.
 When the renderer is configured, apply the changes and close the layer properties window.
-If the attribute used for the “SIDC Field” contains valid values, features will be rendered accordingly, while features with an empty or invalid SIDC will be rendered with the default question mark symbol.
+If a feature has a valid SIDC value, it will be rendered accordingly.
+Features with an empty or invalid SIDC will be rendered using the default question mark symbol.

 Points rendered with NATO APP-6D/MIL-STD-2525D symbols